ravn/java8-presentation/md/nashorn.md

 * has full access to the standard Java libraries including JavaFX.
 * can be used for configuration scripts (code as opposed to stringly typed properties) with the JSR-223 classes.
+* Can use many Node.js packages.
+* Netbeans 8+ and IntelliJ 13+ can be used for debugging.

 scripting
 ---